-After service on the vehicle is completed, a print out of a detailed "health check" should be provided.
-The report shows the status on the TPMS system.
+After service on the vehicle is completed, a print out of a detailed "audit report" should be provided.
+The report shows the status of the TPMS system.
 Notes will also be included on a physical inspection and service recommendations.
 This is a great tool to show customers why service is required.